kavia-common/preference-matchmaker-222545-222554/preference_frontend/README.md

 - Use "Reset" (AppBar or the inline button) to clear selections to defaults.

 Notes:
+- Filter selections are persisted locally under the key `filter_criteria`.
+If persistence data is missing or malformed, defaults are used automatically.
 - No external service calls are made; all data is stubbed/mocked.
 - The app uses only standard Flutter/Provider already included in pubspec.